Saingsophea/tron-tvl-list/README.md

 https://coinmarketcap.com/currencies/sun-token

 ##### Short Description:
-SUN is first integrated platform for stablecoin swap, stake-mining and self-governance on TRON.
+SUN is the first integrated platform for stablecoin swap, stake-mining, and self-governance on TRON.

 ##### Token address and ticker if any:
 TSSMHYeV2uE9qYH95DqyoCuNCzEL1NvU3S